polius/meteornext-docs/docs/getting-started.md

 - **Install Meteor Next**: Select this option if it's the first time that you install Meteor Next.
 This option will delete and recreate the given database with a fresh installation of Meteor Next.

-- **Update Meteor Next**: Select this option if you are performing a Meteor Next update.
-This option will use the selected database that contains an existing Meteor Next installation.
+- **Update Meteor Next**: Select this option if you are performing a Meteor Next update or want to initialize the Meteor Next app to a database containing a Meteor Next installation.
+Use this option if you want to preserve the data in your Meteor Next database.

 ![alt text](../assets/introduction/install3.2.png "Install - Server (Options)")